gtim/svelte-chess/README.md

 Alpha, though all methods listed here are implemented.

-## Usage
+## Usage examples

-Create a playable chessboard:
+Create a simple, playable chessboard:

     <script>
         import {Chess} from 'svelte-chess';